Conference

 Karen Kirk - Head of Learning and Improvement, Boost Learning and Improvement Community, NHS North East and North Cumbria Integrated Care Board

 Delivering the NHS 10 Year Plan depends less on structures and more on how people and organisations work together across boundaries.
-This workshop explores why OD is essential in a system context, not just within organisations.
+This workshop explored why OD is essential in a system context, not just within organisations.
 As care increasingly happens at neighbourhood and place level, OD becomes the connective tissue that enables collaboration, shared decision making, trust and learning across multiple organisations, professions and sectors.
-This interactive, practical session will offer participants clear approaches they can use to support system working, neighbourhood delivery and sustainable change.
+This interactive, practical session offered participants clear approaches they can use to support system working, neighbourhood delivery and sustainable change.

-The Future is analogue?
+The future is analogue?

 Diane Allton – Organisation Development Manager and Analogue Alchemist

-• 1:15-1:45pm - Main stage session 2: Your place in the 10 year plan
+• Main stage session 2: Your place in the 10 year plan

 John Herring, Director in integrated care

-Organisational anxiety: Learning from a year-long action research project
+• Organisational anxiety: Learning from a year-long action research project

 Naja Felter, Senior Consultant, and Kiran Chauhan, Senior Consultant, The King’s Fund